 As a minimalist, thinking about these numbers makes my head spin.
-What started off as a practical survival mechanism has turned into one of the largest drivers of consumerism in history.
+What started as a practical survival mechanism has turned into one of the most significant drivers of consumerism in history.

 Not only that, this market continues to grow at a rapid rate because of the value we place on how clothes shape how others perceive us.
 This idea in itself is motivating for me to go against the grain and simplify my wardrobe.
 But to understand this more, I want to talk about uniforms.

-A uniform is a type of clothing worn by members of an organization while participating in that organization’s activity.
+A uniform is a type of clothing worn by members of an organisation while participating in that organisation’s activity.

 At the beginning of this article, I mentioned that it was my work uniform that inspired me to think about wearing the same clothes every day.

 At a practical level, I love wearing a uniform to work because it’s one less decision I need to make in my day.
 In previous professional careers, it was an excruciating process to figure out what I wanted to wear to work, and I’m sure many of you would experience the same pain.

 But beyond convenience and simplicity, a uniform represents equality and unity across an organisation.